MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/custom-api.md

 If you define your custom API to be private, you can't use that message in a plug-in.
 More information: [Private Messages](org-service/use-messages.md#private-messages)

-### Secure Configuration and Unsecure Configuration cannot be sent in CustomAPI Main Operation plug-in
+### Secure and Unsecure Configuration cannot be set for the Custom API Main Operation plug-in

-You cannot pass [Secure and Unsecure Configuration](write-plug-in.md#pass-configuration-data-to-your-plug-in) in to your Stage 30 Main operation Plugin for the CustomAPI.
+You cannot pass [Secure and Unsecure Configuration](write-plug-in.md#pass-configuration-data-to-your-plug-in) in to the Main operation Plugin for the CustomAPI.

-**Workaround**: Do not register the plugin, where you want send the secure and unsecure configuration, during CustomAPI creation through UI.
-Register the plugin as a `PreOperation` or `PostOperation` plugin through PRT and you should be able to set the configuration values as any other plug-in.
-More information: [Register Plug-in and set configuration data](register-plug-in.md#set-configuration-data)
+**Workaround**: Rather than associate the plug-in with the Custom API, register the plug-in on the `PostOperation` stage using the Plug-in Registration tool (PRT).
+This way, you can [specify configuration data in the `PostOperation` plug-in step as you usually do](register-plug-in.md#set-configuration-data).

+For this to work, you must configure your Custom API to enable **Sync and Async** [custom processing step types](#select-a-custom-processing-step-type) when you create the custom api.
+You can't change this after you create it.

 ### Next Steps